-“We haven’t yet seen any significant troop movements out of the city,” Hiroute Guebre Selassie, head of UN mission in Congo MONUSCO’s North Kivu office, told Reuters.
+“We haven’t yet seen any significant troop movements out of the city,” Hiroute Guebre Selassie, head of the UN mission in Congo MONUSCO’s North Kivu office, told Reuters.

 African leaders had at the weekend called on M23 to abandon their aim of toppling the government and to withdraw from Goma.